 Hire A Boat

-Boats are available to hire at Disney World to take out onto Bay Lake.
+Boats are available to hire at Disney World to take out onto Bay Lake and Seven Seas Lagoon.
 You can opt for a Sea Racer seating 2 guests, or a Boston Whaler seating up to 6 guests, or even a Sun Tracker seating up to 10 guests to enjoy some time on the water.
 You could even book a speciality fireworks cruise to enjoy the Happily Ever After fireworks on the water.

 Visit The Boardwalk